spang-lab/LearnMHN/README.md

 Mutual Hazard Networks (MHN) were first introduced by [Schill et al. (2019)](https://academic.oup.com/bioinformatics/article/36/1/241/5524604) and are used to model cancer progression.
 This Python package can be used to work with MHNs.
-It includes functions that were part of the original R implementation as well as functions that make use of state-space restriction to make learning a new MHN from cancer data faster and more efficient.
+It includes optimizer classes that make training an MHN possible with only a few lines of code, as well as utility functions like plotting MHNs or generating artificial tumor histories for a given MHN.
-There are optimizer classes for data with known sample ages as well as for data without, which make learning a new MHN possible with only a few lines of code.
+This package uses state space restriction, allowing the training of MHNs with well over 100 events, as long as individual samples do not have more than about 25 active events.

 ## Documentation